 The next morning, the man in room 16—they know his real name, but when they talk about him they call him Juan—comes down to the manager’s office.
 The woman who gave him the room key looks up from where she sits, embroidering the head of a turkey on a pillowcase.
 He walks up to the counter.
 His face appears beside a bunch of artificial flowers.
 “Señora,” he says.
 In his mind he calls her Maria though her name is something else, which sounds Aztec, and when he heard it first it startled him and passed through his brain like vapor.
 Her loose white blouse billows around her arms and her wide chest, its folds stirred by the oscillating fan.
 His eyes feel as if yellow sand from the long beach worked its way under them while he was sleeping and he can tell the lukewarm water from the tap will never wash it away.
 “I don’t blame you for killing him,” he says in English.
 “If she was my granddaughter”—he had a son once, he will never be a grandfather—“I think I’d have done the same.”
 And then, bearing the weight of the battered suitcase, he walks out of the office and two blocks to the main street and waits beside the man with the machete who cuts open green coconuts until the next bus comes creaking to a stop.
 He climbs the three stairs through a door that won’t close and lets it take him wherever it’s going.

 About the author

-After living for 10 years on a sailboat, Jessica Adams joined the English Department of the College of General Studies, University of Puerto Rico,…Read the full bio
+After living ten years on a sailboat, Jessica Adams joined the English Department at the University of Puerto Rico, Río Piedras Campus.
+Her short…Read the full bio